anseki/htmlclean/README.md

 # htmlclean

 Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML.
+This differs from others in that this removes whitespaces, line-breaks, etc. as much as possible.

 [HtmlCompressor](http://code.google.com/p/htmlcompressor/), [HTMLMinifier](https://github.com/kangax/html-minifier) and others are better choice if you want to control details of editing.
 Those configuring are a little pain in the neck for me.
 And the results was not what I need.
 So, I wrote htmlclean.
 This removes unneeded whitespaces, line-breaks, comments, etc. That's all.